wazuh/wazuh-documentation/source/cloud-service/account-billing/user-settings.rst

 3. Under Multi-factor authentication, click **Add MFA** and follow the steps described in the Set up virtual MFA device pane.
 4. Click **Enable MFA** to complete the process.

-  If your device is lost or stolen, contact support.
+  If your device is lost or stolen, contact support through the **Help** section of the Wazuh Cloud Console..

 Configure your login method
 ---------------------------